buildbot/buildbot/master/docs/manual/cfg-wwwhooks.rst

         change_hook_auth=["file:changehook.passwd"]
     )

-Then, create a Gitorious web hook (see http://gitorious.org/gitorious/pages/WebHooks) with a WebHook URL like ``http://user:password@builds.example.com/bbot/change_hook/gitorious``.
+Then, create a Gitorious web hook with a WebHook URL like ``http://user:password@builds.example.com/bbot/change_hook/gitorious``.

 Note that as before, not using ``change_hook_auth`` can expose you to security risks.